Posts

 More than 900,000 adults lose their spouses or partners each year.
 If an accident occurs, resulting in the injury or death of a loved one, you may be able to prove loss of consortium.
 Loss of consortium is the harm and distress that results from losing a loved one’s emotional support, affection, care, and companionship.

-The award-winning personal injury attorneys of Younglove Law Group have experience helping victims of all types of personal injury, including loss of consortium, build an injury claim as they pursue compensation for the damages they have suffered as a result.
+Consulting with a California personal injury attorney is crucial for navigating loss of consortium claims.
+The award-winning personal injury attorneys at Younglove Law Group have experience helping victims of all types of personal injury, pursuing compensation for the damages victims have suffered.
 Loss of consortium applies to the spouse of an injured or deceased party, similar to the common law claim of alienation of affection.

 What Injuries May Be Included in a Loss of Consortium Claim?